nzarama-kouadio/DE_Final_Project/README.md

 ## Project Goal

+The goal of this project is to design and deploy a scalable microservice for real-time transaction fraud detection.
+The microservice integrates a machine learning model trained to identify fraudulent transactions and utilizes modern best practices, including containerization with a Distroless Docker image, feature engineering for real-time data processing, and robust Infrastructure as Code (IaC) tools for deployment.
+It is optimized to handle high-performance workloads, processing up to 10,000 requests per second, with reliability validated through extensive load testing and performance metrics.
+By combining data engineering techniques, explainability tools (e.g., SHAP), and CI/CD pipelines, this project aims to deliver a reliable and interpretable fraud detection solution while fostering collaboration and leveraging AI Pair Programming tools to enhance development efficiency.

 ## Project Structure

+TO ADD

 ## Dataset Overview

 Source: https://www.kaggle.com/datasets/goyaladi/fraud-detection-dataset/data

 This Financial Fraud Detection Dataset represents transactional data that includes information about transactions made by customers with merchants.
 Each row corresponds to a unique transaction, and the data includes details about the transaction, the customer, and the merchant as well as other elements such as fraud indicators.
 This dataset is only reelvant during the training phase of the machine learning model.
 The dataset is based on real-world data.

+## Arhitectural Diagram

+TO ADD

 ## Quantitative Assessment: System Performance Assessment